-Throughout the Evaluation Process, your review committees will share copies of their performance evaluation statements based on their assessment of your submitted materials.
+Throughout the Evaluation Process, your review committees will share copies of their Evaluation and Recommendation Statements based on their assessment of your submitted materials.

-As of the 2020-2021 academic year, this process of your review committees sharing material and you, the faculty member responding responding is conducted entirely through the Interfolio Retention, Promotion, and Tenure platform (Interfolio for short).
+As of the 2020-2021 academic year, this process of your review committees sharing material and you, the faculty member responding, is conducted entirely through the Interfolio Retention, Promotion, and Tenure platform (Interfolio for short).

 As a CSUF faculty member you have the right to submit a written rebuttal statement to and/or request a meeting to regarding these statements using the form provided by the FAR office.

 - The written rebuttal statement should ALWAYS be addressed to the next review committee that will receive your materials